Foundations of the Beis Hamikdash

 Frequently throughout Tanach, we find that prophecies and miracles are accompanied by some sort of trigger act.
 The role of these acts is to serve as a form of interface between the spiritual realm and the physical world, a catalyst which harnesses the energy of the miracle and allows for its fulfillment.
 There is no miracle in human history greater than the existence, survival and success of the Jewish people themselves.
 The monumental series of miracles which make up Jewish history require trigger acts to allow them to happen.
 These are the deeds of the fathers!
 Their pre-experiences on an individual level allowed for the subsequent miraculous experiences of their descendants on a national level.

 It is furthermore clear from the Midrash quoted above that the Avos themselves were aware of the enabling role of their actions for future generations, for we see that Hashem specifically told Avraham to pave the way for his descendants.
 This brings us back to the matzeivah Yaakov set up on the Temple Mount.
 Chazal identify this act as Maaseh Avos for the future building of the Beis Hamikdash.
 As we have seen, Maaseh Avos is not merely symbolic in nature.
 Yaakov’s act served to allow for the Beis Hamikdash to be built.
-It is incredible to consider in this regard, that in setting up his matzeivah in the capacity of Maaseh Avos, Yaakov was in fact laying the foundations for the Beis Hamikdash and, as such, it constituted the first act of its construction!
+In other words, in setting up his matzeivah in the capacity of Maaseh Avos, Yaakov was in fact laying the conceptual foundations for the Beis Hamikdash and, as such, it constituted the first act of its construction.
+As such, it needed to comply with the parameters of that mitzvah.
 Building the Beis Hamikdash, the Meshech Chochmah reminds us, is not something which takes place at night.
 Therefore, Yaakov waited until it was morning – and commenced building!

 See pesukim 16-17.